ishine/das/_sources/tutorials_gui/train.md

 The dataset can be inspected using the [inspect_dataset notebook](/tutorials/inspect_dataset) if you are curious or if training fails.
 ```

-## Train DeepSS using the GUI
+## Train DAS using the GUI
-Configure a network and start training via _DeepSS/Train_.
+Configure a network and start training via _DAS/Train_.
 This will ask you select the dataset folder ending in `.npy` that you just created.
 Then, a dialog will allow you to customize the network to be trained.

 :::{figure} xb_train-fig
 <img src="/images/xb_train.png" alt="train" width=600>